-WS508 Worship Spirituality and Culture (3 credits)
+WS508 Worship Spirituality and Worshiper (3 credits)

 Spirituality is the most important element in guiding worship.
 This course studies spirituality from a historical perspective.
 Examine why spirituality is important in today's world and how it affects worship experiences and worship workers.
-And learn worship spirituality from a cultural point of view.
+And learn about the spirituality of worship to become a true worshiper.

-WS509 Worship Leadership (3 credits)
+WS512 Praise Leading and Worship Team Ministry (3 credits)